Damayanthi Fonseka: Career

-She started acting at the age of 10 while attending school as a child artist.
+She started acting as a child artiste at the age of 10 while attending school.
 She acted in the short film Piyek Saha Minisek by I.M.
 Hewawasam.
 Her maiden cinematic appearance came through 1976 film Madol Duwa directed by Lester James Peries under the influence by elder sister Malini.
 However her first screened film was Edath Suraya Adath Suraya in 1972.
 Since then she acted in many supportive roles in commercially successful films such as Umayangana, Dolosmahe Pahana, Angulimala, Shakthiya Obai Amme and Prathiroo.

-She has produced two films, Purahanda Kaluwara and Anantha Rathriya which were directed by her husband, Prasanna Vithanage.
-Then she produced the film Guru Geetha directed by Upali Gamlath.
+She has also produced two films, Purahanda Kaluwara and Anantha Rathriya which were directed by her husband, Prasanna Vithanage and the film Guru Geetha directed by Upali Gamlath.
 She also helped support the production side of Vithange's newest film Ae.
 In 2013, Damayanthi established a drama school.

 She has acted in many stage plays and television serials.
-She played a villain role in the television serial Hopalu Arana and won the award.
+She won an award for her role as a villain in the television serial Hopalu Arana.
 She won a Jury award for the acting in stage play Avi and then received a Special Merit award for the film Umayangana in 1993 Sarasaviya Film Festival.

-Her maiden theater production came through Ape Aeththo.
-In 2017, she directed the tele serial Rankiri Amma where her sister Malini acted in main role.
-She also directed the teledrama Iragala Nekatha.
-Before that, she produced two stage plays Gasthuwa Keeyada and Parana Pinak.
-In 2003, she produced the play Popiyana Uyana and introduced her nephew Ashan Fonseka into stage.
+Her maiden theatre production came through Ape Aeththo.
+In 2003, she produced the play Popiyana Uyana and introduced her nephew Ashan Fonseka onto stage.
+She further produced two stage plays Gasthuwa Keeyada, a Sinhala adaptation of the play "Farewell" by Alexander Vampilov in 1966, and Parana Pinak in 2015 and in 2017, she directed the tele-serial Rankiri Amma where her sister Malini acted in a main role.
+She also directed the tele-drama Iragala Nekatha.

-In 2014, she directed the stage play Gasthuwa Keeyada a Sinhala adaptation of the play "Farewell" by Alexander Vampilov in 1966.
-The premier show was held at the Namel Malini Punchi Theatre, Colombo 8 on October 5, 2014 at 3.30 p.m and 6.45 p.m.
-The repeat of the show was held at the S.D.S.
-Jayasinghe Hall, Dehiwala on October 12, 2014 at 3.30 p.m and 6.45 p.m.
-In 2015, she produced the play Parana Pinak which premiered at the Namel Malini Punchi Theater on June 6 at 3.30 pm and 6.30 pm.